-Get the First Boarding Group for Rise of the Resistance
+Get the First Boarding Group for Guardians of the Galaxy: Cosmic Rewind

-Let’s face it, we’re lucky if we even get a boarding group at all for Rise of the Resistance, but snagging a spot in the coveted first entry of the day is virtually unheard of!
+Let’s face it, we’re lucky if we even get a boarding group at all for Cosmic Rewind, but snagging a spot in the coveted first entry of the day is virtually unheard of!

 Here are our tips for getting a boarding group and making this dream happen for you.
 Hint: they involve using reliable cell data rather than Disney WiFi, resetting your My Disney Experience app ahead of time, and generally just hoping that the Force is with you.